Skip to content

 SubagentStart / SubagentStop Sub-agent spawns or completes No

-PreToolUse enforces — it receives the tool name and inputs, can block, and returns a reason the model must adapt to.
-PostToolUse automates — observational, but triggers side effects like logging or linting.
+PreToolUse enforces.
+It receives the tool name and inputs, can block the call, and returns a reason the model must adapt to.
+PostToolUse automates.
+It only observes, but it can trigger side effects like logging or linting.

 See Claude Code hooks and Copilot hooks.